 By decision of the General Meeting of the Community, audits of the financial and economic activities of the Community can be carried out on a contractual basis by independent audit organizations.

-Audit results are provided once a year Audit Commission Communities in the form of a report to the General Meeting of the Community.
+The audit results are provided once a year Audit Commission Communities in the form of a report to the General Meeting of the Community.
 The financial year of the Community coincides with the calendar year.

 10. PROPERTY AND SOURCES

-COMMUNITY PROPERTY FORMATION
+FORMATION OF COMMUNITY PROPERTY

 10.4.
 The community independently owns, uses and disposes of its property;